bbbbang/AutoLabeling/README.md

 ### how to use
-in anaconda terminal, excute VideoLabel.py python file with some commands. example)
+in anaconda terminal, excute VideoLabel.py python file with some commands.

+example)

 python VideoLabel.py --video_path [dir] --output_path [dir]

 ### dataset format
-this code generates only coco style annotation file. and you can't use this code for generate segmentation info. only Bbox
+this code generates only coco style annotation file.

+and you can't use this code for generate segmentation info.

+only Bbox available.

+### model
+i tested on mobilenet ssd v2 and faster rcnn resnet50. you can download pre-trained models at tensorflow 1 model zoo[https://www.google.com]